plone/training/transmogrifier/blueprints.rst

     import logging
     logger = logging.getLogger("Transmogrifier")

   You can set the 'Transmogrifier' text to anything, this is what will be prepended to the log message.
   Then in your blueprint:

     logger.info("[item skipped] {0} due to {1}".format(itempath, failreason))

-  This example assumes you have defines variables for `itempath`, the path to the current item, and `failreason`, which could be a condition for why you are not importing an item.
+  This example assumes you have defined variables for `itempath`, the path to the current item, and `failreason`, which could be a condition for why you are not importing an item.
   This log message is fully customizable for what you want it to say.